bluehat/air/air_notes.md

 * Air masks with cartridges
   * With [both organic vapor and acid gas filtering](https://www.amazon.com/3M-Medium-Respirator-Organic-3MR5203/dp/B00LXF98DQ2?tag=electronicfro-20).
 It is not clear that this mask is compatible with any of the replacement pieces I have been able to find.
   * With [Organic Vapor filtration](https://www.amazon.com/3M-7512PA1-Professional-Respirator-Medium/dp/B000XBFJP2?tag=electronicfro-20) but not acid gas.
-This particular mask is not suggested by any expert, but it most specs and, is compatable with the replacement parts, and is very comfortable to wear and breathe in.
+This particular mask is not suggested by any expert, but it most specs, is compatable with the replacement parts, and is very comfortable to wear and breathe in.
   * Both options are also excellent for obnoxious Bane impressions
 * Replacement Pieces
   * [P100 filters with both organic vapor and acid gas filtration](https://www.amazon.com/Cartridge-Filter-60923-Organic-Vapor/dp/B07571LKP3??tag=electronicfro-20).